Telefonica/toolium/docs/browser_configuration.rst

 **FirefoxPreferences section**

-To use a custom Firefox profile, create a *[FirefoxPreferences]* configuration section and add every preference that you want to configure with its value.
+To configure Firefox preferences, create a *[FirefoxPreferences]* configuration section and add every preference that you want to configure with its value.

 For example, the following configuration allows to download files without asking user::